SandraND/solidity_basics/README.md

    * Examples of conditionals in solidity, with some brief explanations.
 * Enum.sol
    * Examples of enumerated lists in solidity, with some brief explanations.
+* SimpleStorage.sol
+   * Examples of storage in solidity.